haydnba/simple-seo-scraper/README.md

 - Request a page using http client lib and then parse the response using regular expressions to extract the data you are looking for...
-- As above but use a lib such as (JSDom)[https://www.npmjs.com/package/jsdom] to parse the response and structure into a virtual DOM...
+- As above but use a lib such as [JSDom](https://www.npmjs.com/package/jsdom) to structure the response as an interactive virtual DOM...
-- Use (Puppeteer)[https://pptr.dev] to run headless (or headful) chrome and use the interface it provides to interact with the browser DOM...
+- Use [Puppeteer](https://pptr.dev) to run headless (or headful) chrome and use the interface it provides to interact with the browser DOM...